rsjones94/pyfluv/README.md

 ![alt text](assets/pyfluv_logo_text.png "Pyfluv Logo")

-A python package for the analysis of stream planform, profile and cross sections with a focus on restoration and mitigation.
+A Python package for the analysis of restoration geomorphology.

 This project is currently in its alpha stage.
 Functionality is limited and there are no promises of correctness or stability.